Malgudi Days (TV series): Cast

-Background and production
+Production

 The series Malgudi Days, comprising thirty nine episodes, was first telecast on Doordarshan in 1986.
 Most of the series was shot in Agumbe village in Shimoga district, Karnataka.
+The home was Kalkodu near Agumbe.
+Art director John Devaraj transformed Agumbe into Malgudi by creating "carts, statues, avenues, shops, bus stand, schools, shops".
+Donkeys were transported from Shimoga to Agumbe and elephants from Bangalore, Austin and Hindustan cars were borrowed from friends while a road-roller had to be transported from Bangalore.
+Shankar Nag erected a land "replete with dancers, wrestlers, fire eaters, bangle sellers" for the episode "Talkative Man".
+Shankar Nag and Narasimhan initially considered Mysore but since the town has become urbanized, they considered Nanjangud however they rejected it "because of its proximity to Mysore" then they finally zeroed in on Agumbe.
 Some episodes were filmed in Bengaluru and some others in Devarayanadurga located in Tumakuru district in Karnataka.
 One episode, "Nitya", was shot entirely in Devarayanadurga.
+Railway station scenes were shot at Arasalu village railway station.
+Shankar preferred to shoot the series in "celluloid film rather than shoot digitally".

+Revival

-In 2004, the project was revived with filmmaker Kavitha Lankesh replacing Shankar Nag as director.
-The new series was telecast from 26 April 2006 on Doordarshan.
+In 2004, the project was revived with filmmaker Kavitha Lankesh replacing Shankar Nag, as director.
+The new series was telecasted from 26 April 2006 on Doordarshan.
 Most of the stories in the series are one episode long and were derived from the books A Horse and Two Goats, Malgudi Days, Swami and Friends and The Vendor of Sweets.

 Legacy

 Indian Railways decided to rename Arasalu Railway station of Shivamogga District, Karnataka, India to Malgudi Railway station as homage to the location of Malgudi Days serial.